ericwbailey/ericwbailey.website/source/published/display-contents-considered-harmful.md

 In software development, a regression can be a few things.
 The term is commonly used in a negative context to communicate how updated behavior has unintentionally been reverted to a previous, less desirable way of working.

-For `display: contents`, it meant that everyone’s auto or [near-auto updating browsers](https://css-tricks.com/evergreen-does-not-mean-immediately-available/#aa-the-browsers-themselves) scrapped the very necessary bug fix and went back to destroying the underlying qualities that make semantic HTML communicate with assistive technology.
+For `display: contents`, it meant that everyone’s auto or [near-auto updating browsers](https://css-tricks.com/evergreen-does-not-mean-immediately-available/#aa-the-browsers-themselves) scrapped the very necessary bug fix and went back to destroying the underlying qualities that make semantic HTML communicate with assistive technology without warning or notice.

 To reemphasize the severity here: This sort of regression is not the type of bug that is irritating to work around.
 It represents <strong>hard breakage of a foundational aspect of web accessibility</strong>.